Chhipa Welfare Association: Chhipa Jhoola

+However, for this benevolent cause CHHIPA DASTARKHAWAN is solely dependent on public donations as it costs millions to feed starving people in large numbers twice daily.

 Sacrificial animals

 The ambulance centers also accept animals that have been sacrificed on the occasion of a child's birth (Aqiqah) or as other forms of voluntary charity (Sadaqah).
 These sacrifices are prepared as food for people with low-income.

-Monthly Ration Programme

-Chhipa Welfare gives priority to ensure their provisions of food, clothing and education and provides these deserving families with Chhipa Monthly Ration.
-Also, maintaining the respect for their self-esteem.

 Home & Orphanage

 This welfare association provides the free home & orphanage.